mozman/ezdxf/docs/source/dxfentities/dxfentity.rst

     Do not instantiate entity classes by yourself - always use the provided factory functions!

+.. if adding features - also update DXFObject

 .. class:: DXFEntity

     .. attribute:: dxf